-- 1. Contestant has a maximum twenty (20) second time limit, not including possible penalties to complete their go. - 2.
-Each roper is allowed to throw one (1) loop. - 3.
-Contestant will be positioned behind a clearly-marked barrier line, which will be approximately parallel with and located one foot (1') behind the chute gate hinge posts, and another line perpendicular to the main line located two feet (2') from the chute gate hinge post. - 4.
+- 1. Back return gate must remain open during this event. - 2.
+Contestant has a maximum twenty (20) second time limit, not including possible penalties to complete their go. - 3.
+Each roper is allowed to throw one (1) loop. - 4.
+Contestant will be positioned behind a clearly-marked barrier line, which will be approximately parallel with and located two feet (2') behind the chute gate hinge posts, and another line perpendicular to the main line located two feet (2') from the chute gate hinge post. - 5.
 Contestant must verify the Judges are ready, and notify the chute gate puller on their signal for the release of the calf.
-When ready, contestant signals for the calf. - 5.
-As calf's nose clears chute gate, Judge will drop flag to start time. - 6.
-Contestant must throw their loop so it is released from their hand and then goes completely over the calf's head, and then catch neck, body, leg(s), belly, or combination of these body parts.

-- 7. Once calf is roped, slack has been pulled out of the rope, and the rope has left the hands of the contestant, Judge will drop flag to stop time. - 8.
+When ready, contestant signals for the calf. - 6.
+As calf's nose clears chute gate, Judge will drop flag to start time. - 7.
+Contestant must throw their loop so it is released from their hand and then goes completely over the calf's head, and then catch neck, body, leg(s), belly, or combination of these body parts. - 8.
+Once calf is roped, slack has been pulled out of the rope, and the rope has left the hands of the contestant, Judge will drop flag to stop time. - 9.
 Following the stop of time, Judges will determine the validity of the throw and catch and assess penalties or disqualifications.

-9. Penalties.
+10. Penalties

-a.
-A ten (10) second penalty will be assessed for stepping on or crossing over the barrier line before the calf's nose clears the chute gate.
+a) The contestant's feet must start behind the barrier line.
+A ten (10) second penalty will be assessed for stepping on or stepping over the barrier line prior to signaling for the animal to be released.

-- a.
-Signaling for release of calf when Judges are not ready. - b.
-Roping calf without throwing or releasing the rope in a manner to snare or place loop around calf's head. - c.
-Not releasing loop from roper's hand prior to having any portion of the calf's head within the loop.
+- a) Signaling for release of calf when Judges are not ready. - b) Roping calf without throwing and releasing the loop in a manner to snare or place loop around calf's head.

+- c) Not releasing loop from roper's hand prior to having any portion of the calf's head within the loop. - d) Roping calf by placing or laying of the loop in front of roping chute and releasing/dropping loop as calf runs through the loop.